Air Quality Alert: Widespread Smoke From Canadian Wildfires Lingers Throughout Region

 "The higher the AQI value, the greater the health concern," said the weather service.

-More than 8 million acres of land has already burned in Canada's worst wildfire season in history.
+More than 8 million acres of land has already burned in what already is Canada's worst wildfire season in history.

 That's way above the normal 600,000 acres during an entire typical wildfire season, according to the nation's natural-resources department, the Wall Street Journal reports.